-Value for Saturday of Week 42 in the season of Assessing
+Value for Monday of Week 52 in the season of Harvest and Celebration

 Real